pymor/school_website_2025/program/index.md

 # Time and Place

-The pyMOR School and User Meeting will take place from Monday at 14:00 to Friday at 12:00 (August 26-30).
+The pyMOR School and User Meeting will take place from Monday at 9:00 to Friday at 12:00 (September 8-12).
-The User Meeting will in particular take place from Thursday morning (August 29) to Friday noon (August 30).
-A detailed timetable can be found [here](https://indico.uni-muenster.de/event/2737/timetable/#20240826.detailed).
+The timetable will be adapted based on the registrants' interests.

 # Materials